singhanshveer/alien-invasion/README.md

 python -m pip install pygame
 ```
 ## Installation
+( Installations steps can differ on each OS depending on system build )
 Play the game!

 Run the following commands in a folder to play this game.